November 16, 2022

 The Dirty Truth About Starting Your Own Business

 It takes a special person to be an entrepreneur.
 For most business owners, the “work-life balance” concept is just a fictional story that people write about.
 It’s a fun concept to think about, but even on vacation, you are constantly concerned or thinking about your business.
 You will lose sleep over your business and likely prematurely age.
 After the first year of operating my business, I swear I looked ten years older than I actually was.
-Many resources are out there that can help you along the way to starting your business.
+Many resources are available to help you along the way to starting your business.
 The Small Business Administration has many great resources explaining the nuts and bolts of starting a business.
 I will share a few things I learned along the way from the School of Hard Knocks.

 1) Do a self-inventory before you jump in

 Do you have what it takes to start a business?
 You may have the greatest idea, concept, or plan, but it takes certain personality traits to launch and run a business.
 Are you self-motivated?
 Confident?
 Resilient?
 Self-disciplined?
 Humble?
-Goal Oriented?
+Goal-Oriented?
 Do you have a good support system?
 There is a certain amount of inner emotional strength that you will need.
 I can’t begin to tell you how many highly emotional moments my business created for me.

 When they say blood, sweat, & tears, that is not just a saying but is very literal for many entrepreneurs.
 I put all three of those into my business.
 I clearly recall the Saturday morning I came into work to find my entire center flooded from a burst pipe.
 I had an entire schedule of parties booked that weekend (one even traveling down from Canada), and the full team was looking to me for leadership.
 After calling a restoration company and an insurance company and breaking numerous little kids’ hearts when I had to cancel their birthday parties, I went into my office, locked the door, and cried.
 It was a devastating moment.
 Another very emotional moment was our terrible month; the cash flow wasn’t there.

-While I was transferring money from my kid’s savings accounts to make payroll that month to pay employees, many of whom were ungrateful for the job, others were stealing from me…I couldn’t help but cry.
-Not all moments in business are sad or hard, but those are when you depend on your support system and internal fortitude to get you through to the next high moment.
+As I transferred money from my kids’ savings accounts to pay employees, I felt overwhelmed.
+Many workers were unappreciative, and some even stole from me.
+I couldn’t help but cry.
+Not all moments in business are sad or tough.
+During these times, you rely on your support system and inner strength to help you reach the next positive moment.

 2) Write a business plan & identify your market